dialogicc/unity_ai-npc/README.md

 # Project Setup Guide

-This guide will walk you through the steps needed to set up the project on a Windows machine.
+This guide will walk you through the steps needed to set up the project.

 ## Prerequisites